snowdriftcoop/snowdrift/README.md

 It also contains links for learning Haskell, comments about our development methods, and more.

-For those experienced with Git, Haskell, PostgreSQL, and perhaps even Yesod, here's the quickest way to get started:
+For those experienced with Git, Haskell, PostgreSQL, and perhaps even Yesod, here's some quick and dirty minimal instructions get started:

 ```
 // Install any dependencies you don't have: